 "The Black Rai"n is the third album from the Tokyo-based modern-classical/post-rock ensemble, Anoice.
-Aside from Anoice, the music group Ricco Label is made up of many other wonderful projects: the solo work of Takahiro Kido and Yuki Murata (who are both members of Anoice), RiLF (The post-rock band formed by the members of Anoice and Calu, who is the vocalist of Matryoshka), films (The Tokyo-based dark classical music unit, featuring members of Anoice), mokyow (The post-rock band formed by Takahiro Kido, Takahiro Matsue and Tadashi Yoshikawa, and the keyboardist Kenichi Kai) and cru (The modern-classical music unit formed by Takahiro Kido and Yuki Murata), and some secret projects.
+Aside from Anoice, this music group is made up of many other wonderful projects: the solo work of Takahiro Kido and Yuki Murata (who are both members of Anoice), RiLF (The alternative-rock band formed by the members of Anoice and Calu, who is the vocalist of Matryoshka), films (The Tokyo-based dark classical music unit, featuring members of Anoice and two females' vocals in their original languages), mizu amane (Films' side project featuring Japanese languages), mokyow (The instrumental-rock band formed by Takahiro Kido and Tadashi Yoshikawa, and the keyboardist Kenichi Kai) and cru (The modern-classical music unit formed by Takahiro Kido and Yuki Murata), and some secret projects.

 In addition, four music videos are now available to view on YouTube: "ripple" directed by Patryk Seni Senwicki and Tamas Kiss in Austria, "white paper" made by Ukrainian art unit SYN and Anoice member Takahiro Kido, and the videos for "finale" and "drops" were created by the members of Anoice themselves.

 The Black Rain was released on year after the Great East Japan Earthquake, may the victims of the disaster find peace.

 The Silent Ballet 'Top 10 Albums 2012'